The power of the internet is a double-edged sword.

 Katie Wheatley, Editor-in-chief at Liberty Belle Magazine, said,

-Whether it’s a product, behavior, or way of thinking, the passive minds of today’s youth will believe anything that their favorite influencer tells them.
+Whether it’s a product, behavior, or way of thinking, today’s youth’s passive minds will believe anything their favorite influencer tells them.
 Influencers cultivate their audience members to trust them and make them feel as though they’re forming a friendship.
 Although you’d hope it is less common nowadays, there are still people online who endorse products they do not believe in to earn money.
-Deciding who to trust online can be a very difficult task.
+Deciding who to trust online can be a challenging task.

-The major flaw that manifests when extroverted influencers embody trust is when their human foibles emerge publicly.
+The major flaw when extroverted influencers embody trust is when their human foibles emerge publicly.

 In Christopher Nolan’s Batman movie, “The Dark Knight,” the character Harvey Dent says, “You either die a hero or live long enough to see yourself become the villain….”